kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

   fails the start).
 - *Wrong derived bound.* Mitigated by a grace on top of the image size and by not guessing: when the size cannot be read the tolerance stays off and the start keeps the exact comparison.
-The policy option is the final override.
+The policy option is the only switch and the final override.

 ## Design Details